Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOI/NetSpatialRestrictionSOI/ReadMe.md

 >*Note* : This sample SOI is only applicable to map services published from ArcGIS Pro to a 10.8 or later versions of ArcGIS Server.
 See [what's new in the ArcGIS REST API at 10.8](https://developers.arcgis.com/rest/services-reference/what-s-new.htm).

-Deploying the SOI from the .soe file (`..\bin\Release\SpatialRestrictionSOI_ent.soe`) does not require you to open Visual Studio.
-However, you can load the project (`..\SpatialRestrictionSOI.csproj`) in Visual Studio to debug, modify, and recompile the SOI code.
+Deploying the SOI from the .soe file (`..\bin\Release\NetSpatialRestrictionSOI_ent.soe`) does not require you to open Visual Studio.
+However, you can load the project (`..\NetSpatialRestrictionSOI.csproj`) in Visual Studio to debug, modify, and recompile the SOI code.

 ## Features